-The College of Science and Engineering undertakes a wide range of research and consultancy work.
-At one end this covers research with human subjects (surveys, questionnaires, laboratory experiments), through clinically-related research on humans or human-derived tissue, and animals, to fundamental research in the fields of evolution, mathematics, informatics, chemistry, physics, astronomy and engineering.
+The College of Science and Engineering (CSE) undertakes a wide range of research and consultancy work in the fields of evolution, mathematics, informatics, chemistry, physics, astronomy and engineering.
+All research carried out by staff and students should be performed in accordance with the College of Science & Engineering's Research Ethics framework.

-The UK Research Integrity Office provides expert advice and guidance about the conduct of research.
+The UK Research Integrity Office (UKRIO) provides expert advice and guidance about the conduct of research.